david-peeler/CS-2340-Spacetrader-Project/README.md

   - Developing and using UML documents effectively
   - Applying standard design practices to large scale code
   - Creating and developing test cases
-  - Working in a team enviroment
+  - Working in a team environment